apache/druid/docs/content/dependencies/zookeeper.md

 ${druid.zk.paths.loadQueuePath}/_host_of_historical_node/_segment_identifier
 ```

-This node will contain a payload that indicates to the historical node what it should do with the given segment.
-When the historical node is done with the work, it will delete the znode in order to signify to the Coordinator that it is complete.
+This node will contain a payload that indicates to the Historical node what it should do with the given segment.
+When the Historical node is done with the work, it will delete the znode in order to signify to the Coordinator that it is complete.